 Thursday, October 30, 2014

-Being in the east where prevailing winds blow pollution, proximity to the river, cheap land on the city's outskirt and a railroad explain the area's exceptional industrialization.
+In the east where prevailing winds blow pollution, next to the river, the cheap land of an outskirt and a railroad: Those are the reasons for exceptional industrialization and so exceptional misery.

 Paris, 4 place Pinel "The Ragmen" by Eugène Atget toward 1900 / for more photos from the National Library, zoom